m0ham3dx/mx-Quantum-Computing-Primer/README.md

 Quantum(*Singular*) or Quanta(*Plural*) [defined](http://physicsbuzz.physicscentral.com/2018/02/just-what-is-quantum.html) as the smallest and simplest unit of something.
 In the case of Quantum Mechanics / Quantum Physics, it refers to a [sub atomic particle](https://www.livescience.com/mystery-of-proton-neutron-behavior-in-nucleus.html), such as [electrons (e<SUP>-</SUP>), protons (p<sup>+</sup>), neutrons (n<sup>0</sup>)](https://www.livescience.com/65427-fundamental-elementary-particles.html).

+> 🍌 TLDR - Quantum means the smallest and simplest unit of thing

 ## Quantum Physics